neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Configuration.rst

 There are several locations where configuration files may be placed.
 All of them are scanned by the configuration manager during initialization and cascaded into a single configuration tree.
-The following locations exist (listed in the order they are loaded):
+The following locations exist (listed in the order they are loaded, i.e. later values override prior ones):

 * */Packages/<PackageDirectoryAndName>/Configuration/*
 	The *Configuration* directory of each package is scanned first.
 Only at this stage new